 Now first we want to give you some insider tips.
 Download a subway app on your phone.
-One of our favorites is ‘Transit”.
+One of our favorites is “Transit”.
 It will give you directions and also tell you when the train is coming/if there are delays or re-routes.
 Another app you will want to download is Uber.
 Yellow cabs are always available, but Uber is typically cheaper and more efficient.
 If you are not on the subway or in an Uber, you will be walking so wear comfortable shoes!
 You will see most New Yorker’s have sneakers on all of the time.
 Women tend to carry their heels or less comfortable shoes in their bag.
 By the end of these 7 days we bet you will feel like a local!
 Enjoy!

-We will begin Day 1 of this 7 day New York Itinerary in Manhattan.
+You’ve made it!
+Let’s begin Day 1 of this 7 day New York Itinerary in Manhattan.
 To become familiar with the city’s surroundings, hop on the Big Bus Tour starting in midtown Manhattan.
 If you jump on the downtown loop (red route) you will pass through, Times Square, Soho & Little Italy, as well as Wall Street.
 If you choose to hop on the uptown loop (blue route) you will be able to see Central Park & Columbus Circle, Lincoln Center, and the Met!
 After your bus tour, head to lunch to gain some energy for the rest of the day.
 We have recommended some good ones below!

 Post lunch, continue buzzing through your 7 day New York Itinerary by visiting the Empire State Building, Rockefeller Plaza/Top of the Rock, and Radio City Music Hall.
 The Empire State Building and Top of the Rock tours will both give you beautiful views of the city as you will be more than 10 stories above the city streets.
 We then recommend closing out the day with a walk through St. Patricks Cathedral and dinner.
 St. Patrick’s Cathedral has been standing since 1879 right along 5th avenue.
 It is truly a beautiful landmark to stop by!
 For dinner recommendations near by, see below!

 Day 2 of the 7 day New York Itinerary will begin with one of New York’s favorite meals..BRUNCH!
 See below for what restaurants we recommend and begin your day in the Meatpacking district.
 One attraction that you will not want to skip over is New York’s High Line/Chelsea/Meatpacking tour.
 Walk up on the one of a kind elevated park while enjoying the views of the Hudson River from the west side.
 You will also be taken through the Chelsea and Meatpacking area while hearing about the history of the areas industrial past!
 Another attraction to visit is the Whitney Museum of American Art which is conveniently close to the High Line.
-The Whitey Museum’s exhibits do change every so often but their permanent showings includes works by American artists like Louise Bourgeois, Man Ray, Jasper Johns and Andy Warhol.

 Brooklyn is also home to some of the city’s best food.
 After enjoying your time at the bridge, walk right underneath to Brooklyn Bridge park where you will find a small strip of great spots to eat.
 Juliana’s pizza, Shake Shack, Luke’s Lobster, and the Riverside Cafe all have great options!
 You will also be very close to Dumbo, so you could dine there as well.
-If you do not spend your entire day in the Dumbo area, the Seaport in Manhattan is right across the river and offers beautiful views as well as various options for food and shopping!
+If you do not spend your entire day in the Dumbo area, the South Street Seaport in Manhattan is right across the river and offers beautiful views as well as various options for food and shopping!

 Queens is also home of Citi Field where the New York Mets play and Arthur Ashe Stadium where the U.S Open is held.
 Citi Field is a popular spot during the baseball season as well as a popular spot for artists to hold stadium concerts.
 Their large parking lot spaces and convenient access to the subway and LIRR train makes for a great time!
 This location takes about 40 minutes to get to from midtown Manhattan.
 While you are here, see if there is a game or concert in town!